mykle1/MMM-FMI/README.md

 How many times have you misplaced your iPhone?
 You know it's around there somewhere!
 Do you ask someone to call your phone?
 What if no one is there to help you?
-And what if you iPhone is on mute.
+And what if your iPhone is on mute.
 That doesn't make finding it any easier.
 And what if you really lost your iPhone, or even worse, someone stole it?

-This module will beep your iPhone even if it is on mute and it will tell you it's location.
+This module will beep your iPhone, even if it is on mute, and it will tell you it's location and distance.

 ## Examples